If you suspect that your child is having a problem in school, in any area, how do you know when you should call your child’s teacher?

-Call if your child’s grades drop suddenly, for no apparent reason.
+Call if your child’s grades drop suddenly, for no apparent reason

 You should also call if there’s been a change in your family.
-A new marriage, a divorce, or a new baby all can affect schoolwork and can indicate that other problems might follow if not addressed.
+A new marriage, a divorce, or a new baby all can affect schoolwork and can indicate that other problems may follow if not addressed.

 Good communication between teacher and parent can make a world of difference, and can provide the opportunity for a solution that is supported by all involved.